 There are lots of good reasons to stock your pantry with this product.

-For a very long time this has been the most commonly used oil in the Mediterranean (as much as 25 to 40 percent of calories consumed in this region come from olive oil).
+For a very long time this has been the most commonly used oil in the Mediterranean.

 Extra-virgin olive oil’s healthful properties come from rich levels of monounsaturated fat.